-EPSC Factors & Point Allocation System Factor Definition Scoring Basis SVT - A+B+C Shares Company's Shareholder Value Transfer (SVT) relative to peers - based on new shares requested + shares remaining available + outstanding grants and awards Scaled depending on company SVT versus ISS' SVT benchmarks SVT - A+B Shares Company's Shareholder Value Transfer (SVT) relative to peers - based on new shares requested + shares remaining available Scaled as above CIC Equity Vesting Disclosure of the specific vesting treatment for outstanding time- and performance-based awards upon a CIC.
+EPSC Factors & Point Allocation System

+Factor Definition Scoring Basis

+SVT - A+B+C Shares Company's Shareholder Value Transfer (SVT) relative to peers - based on new shares requested + shares remaining available + outstanding grants and awards Scaled depending on company SVT versus ISS' SVT benchmarks

+SVT - A+B Shares Company's Shareholder Value Transfer (SVT) relative to peers - based on new shares requested + shares remaining available Scaled as above CIC Equity Vesting Disclosure of the specific vesting treatment for outstanding time- and performance-based awards upon a CIC.
 Disclosure of the specific CIC vesting treatment for both time- and performance-based awards - full points.
 Plan is silent on the CIC vesting treatment for either type of award, or the plan provides for merely discretionary vesting for either type of award - no points.
-Plan is silent on the CIC vesting treatment for either type of award, or the plan provides for merely discretionary vesting for either type of award, or the plan provides for merely discretionary vesting for either type of award - no points.
 Liberal Share Recycling - FV Certain shares not issued (or tendered to the company) related to full value share vesting may be re-granted Yes - no points No - full points Liberal Share Recycling - Options Certain shares not issued (or tendered to the company) related to option or SAR exercises or tax withholding obligations may be re-granted; or, only shares ultimately issued pursuant to grants of SARs count against the plan's share reserve, rather than the SARs originally granted Yes - no points No - full points Minimum Vesting Requirement Does the plan stipulate a minimum vesting period of at least one year for all equity award types?
 No or vesting period < 1 year - no points Vesting period ≥ 1 year - full points No points if the plan allows for individual award agreements or other mechanisms to reduce or eliminate the minimum vesting requirement.
 No points for plans that allow shares to vest over the course of the 1-year period (e.g., monthly ratable vesting).
-Full Discretion to Accelerate May the plan administrator accelerate vesting of an award (unrelated to a death or disability) Yes - no points No - full points
+Full Discretion to Accelerate May the plan administrator accelerate vesting of an award (unrelated to a death or disability)?
+Yes - no points No - full points Dividends Paid on Unvested Awards Does the plan expressly prohibit the payment of dividends on unvested awards for all equity award types?
+Yes - full points No - no points Factor Definition Scoring Basis 3-Year Average Burn Rate Company's 3-year average burn rate (as a percentage of common shares outstanding) relative to industry and index peers Scaled depending on company's burn rate versus ISS benchmarks Estimated Plan Duration Estimated time that the proposed share reserve (new shares plus existing reserve) will last, based on company's 3-year average burn rate activity Duration ≤ 5 years - full points Duration > 5 and ≤ 6 years - 1⁄2 of full points; Duration > 6 years - no points